 A world-class fitness professional must be able to deliver through the medium of the eight training technologies any of the 16 fitness goals that his / her client may pursue.

-A fitness professional who masters this matrix is assured of a world class career in Fitness which tops in emotional joy of helping clients and earning lucratively.
+A fitness professional who masters this matrix is assured of a world-class career in Fitness which tops in the emotional joy of helping clients and earning lucratively.

 Fitness professionals holding ISSA, Pilates or Gayo certifications are successful: in major Indian cities like Mumbai and Delhi.
 Fitness professionals with ISSA certification are earning as much as Rs.
 4 Lakhs per month – at the age of 25-28 within five years of launching their personal training!
 The average national monthly income of an ISSA trainer is Rs.
 86,000 within two years starting practice.

 For details click here for DEMOGRAPHICS

 They are successful because Gāyo Fitness Academy offers now only over 20 professional courses – for details click here for Gāyo courses but provides continual technical and academic support to all enrolled students and certified professionals.
 Gayo guides students in the business development, marketing, and personal training opportunities.
 The ISSA CFT Personal Trainer course actually includes a business development guide – Fiscal Fitness!

 Effective, November 1, 2015, Gāyo started its education partnership with the BPCA’s College of Physical Education which is permanently affiliated with the University of Mumbai.
 This is the first time ever that private Fitness Education has been brought into Mainstream Education in India!

 The benefits –